lennart-rth/Live-Earth-Wallpapers/README.md

 </pre>

 ### Explanation
-**-z** The zoom Factor.
-For Sentinel this is related to the distance in Km of the image covers.
-(0=1000km 4=150km) For goes/himawari/meteosat this specefies the resolution of the image.\
+**-z** The zoom Factor for Sentinel.
+This is related to the distance in Km, the image covers.
+(0=1000km 4=150km).
+This is auto calculated for every other satellite.
 **-w -he** This specefies the image size in pixels.
 It will scale the image to fit inside the given pixels and fill the rest with black color.
 When used togehter with `-z` it will scale the image.
 No matter how large the image was before.
 In other words: If you want a high resolution image. set -z to a large number and pass a corresponding image size with it.\
 **-p** This lets you choose between one of the programms to set the Image as your background.\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For **Linux** use feh, nitrogen or gsettings as -p flag.\